warriorhub/warriorhub.github.io/index.md

 ### List Events Page (Admin)

 The List Events Page allows admins to access a list of all events in the database.
-They can then have permission to add/delete/edit any event via the [Add / Delete / Edit Event Buttons](###Add/Delete/Edit-Event-Page).
+They can then have permission to add/delete/edit any event by clicking their repective links/buttons.

 <p align="center">
   <img src="images/web/list_events.png" alt="List Events Page" width="100%">